jenny-alexander/weekend-react-gallery/README.md

 - allow a user to DELETE an image from the image gallery.
 - allow a user to UPDATE an image by clicking on the "love" button.
 - allow a user to VIEW the image description by clicking on the image.

-Note: Images themselves are not stored in the database.
+**Note 1:** Images themselves are not stored in the database.
 Rather, a path to the image is stored.

-Disclaimer: At this time, only images from the internet (with URL) can be added to the image gallery.
+**Note 2:** At this time, only images from the internet (with URL) can be added to the image gallery.
 A future challenge would be to allow a user to add an image from another source (local drive, Google drive, dropbox, etc).

 ## Application Demo